 - read more

-Within the private sector, the Institute for International Finance (IFF) conceived principles for stable capital flows and debt restructuring in early 2000.
-The principles, which provide voluntary, market based, flexible guidelines for the behaviour of sovereign debtors and private creditors in the areas of data and policy transparency, open dialogue and cooperation, good-faith negotiations, and fair treatment of all creditors, were endorsed by the G20 Ministerial Meeting in Berlin in 2004.
-A 2012 Addendum to the IFF principles called for representative creditor committees as early as possible in the restructuring process and early discussions with such committee.
+Initiatives began with the “Principles for stable capital flows and fair debt restructuring” of the private sector Institute of International Finance (IIF), originally issued in 2004, last updated with an addendum to the principles in 2012.
+The Addendum called for representative creditor committees as early as possible in the restructuring process and early discussions with such committee.
 This and other provisions, for example on the involvement of creditors in debt sustainability analysis, were not endorsed by the Executive Board of the IMF.

 - read more

-Debt limits under IMF PRGT-supported programs have changed significantly over the past year to align them with the IMF’s new debt limits policy.
-The IMF reformed its debt limits policy in December 2014 and has implemented it since end June 2015 (see here for more information).
+The IMF reformed its debt limits policy in December 2014 and has implemented it since end June 2015 (see here).
 The reform took place in an environment where social and investment needs of developing countries were high and the financing landscape has been changing.
 In particular, new financing opportunities have emerged while the supply of traditional concessional financing has become more limited.
 Against this backdrop, the aim of the new policy is to provide countries with greater flexibility to finance productive investments, while safeguarding debt sustainability.

 - read more